The SSA Yearbook is the annual proceedings of the Semiotic Society of America.

-The Semiotic Society of America has its own style sheet for its publications.
-Authors should refer to this style sheet when preparing manuscripts for submission.
+The Semiotic Society of America combines its own style sheet with the Chicago Manual of Style for its publications, whether the journal or the yearbook.
+Authors should use both when preparing manuscripts for submission.

 SSA STYLE SHEET